WSUS Deprecation: Your Next Move in Patch Management

 Prepare Multi-File Custom Packages

-In order to streamline app distribution and delivery, Action1 enables you to upload custom MSI and EXE packages consisting of multiple files and deploy them from the Software Repository.
-For example, you can create a package for Microsoft Office apps or development tools such as java distributions, node.js.
+To streamline app distribution and delivery, Action1 enables you to upload custom MSI and EXE packages consisting of multiple files and deploy them from the Software Repository.
+For example, you can create a package for Microsoft Office apps or development tools such as Java distributions, node.js, and others.

 On top of that, with the help of multi-file custom packages, you can distribute files that don’t have a fully-featured installer and come as a set of files that need to be copied to some folder – so-called “dumb file deployment”.